EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 - the adversary can infer that the disease of Hellen is either chest pain or short breath;
 - the adversary knows that Hellen runs $2$ hours a day and therefore that Hellen cannot suffer from short breath;

-$\to$ the adversary infers that Hellen’s disease is chest pain.
+Therefore, the adversary is able to infer that Hellen’s disease is chest pain.

 slide 72/155